 - Reproductive toxicity

 - U.S. Environmental Protection Agency (EPA) proposed a rule but didn’t finalize it.
 The reforms made to the Toxic Substances Control Act in June 2016 greatly strengthened EPA’s authority over toxic chemicals.
 To address the serious risks posed by methylene chloride in paint strippers, EPA proposed a rule to ban this use on January 19, 2017.
 However, in late 2017, under pressure from the chemical industry, the Trump administration signaled its intent to indefinitely delay the rule.
+Although the administration announced in May 2018 that it would finalize the rule soon, a final rule has yet to be issued.

 - U.S. Occupational Safety and Health Administration (OSHA) has set limits on workplace exposures to methylene chloride.
 However, companies still allow their workers to be exposed to unsafe environments and disregard the OSHA limits.